Join millions of Canadians who have already trusted Loans Canada

 Those with two or more properties can deduct a reasonable amount for rent collection, unlike those with a single property.
 This means that the landlord must utilize the most efficient route for deduction purposes.
 In addition, the landlord can claim the cost of repair supervision and management.
 Receipts are required, in addition to mileage tracking.

-Vehicle-related expenses are some of the most nuanced claims, so be sure to keep accurate records in order to optimize your return.
+Vehicle-related expenses are some of the most nuanced claims, so be sure to keep accurate records to optimize your return.

 Prepaid Expenses

 These deductions represent amounts paid in advance.
-Referring to accrual method accounting, you claim the cost of the investment over years in which you reap the advantage.
-Cash method accounting disallows prepaid expense deductions, save for inventory, after two tax years subsequent to incurring the expense.
+Referring to the accrual accounting method, you claim the cost of the investment over years in which you reap the advantage.

 A major part of tax management is categorization, meaning your rental property tax deductions must fall in the correct section to be claimed properly.
-Technically classed as ‘other’ by the government of Canada, these include a range of costs such as:
+These are technically classed as ‘other’ by the government of Canada and include a range of costs, such as:

 Landscaping

-Ground maintenance and landscaping are deductible as a current expense, meaning you can only claim it on the year when you incur the cost.
+Ground maintenance and landscaping are deductible as a current expense, meaning you can only claim them in the year when you incur the cost.

 Condo Fees